shoplineapp/sl-nestjs-modules/packages/newrelic/README.md

 ## Usage

-### Setup newrelic
+### Setup newrelic agent and configuration
+- For containerized applications, please refer to [Install the Node.js agent for Docker](https://docs.newrelic.com/docs/apm/agents/nodejs-agent/installation-configuration/install-nodejs-agent-docker) guide.
+Otherwise, Please refer to [Install the Node.js agent](https://docs.newrelic.com/docs/apm/agents/nodejs-agent/installation-configuration/install-nodejs-agent) guide.

 - `import 'newrelic'` as the first line of your app's main module, usually in `main.ts` file.
-Please refer to the [official documentation](https://docs.newrelic.com/docs/apm/agents/nodejs-agent/installation-configuration/install-nodejs-agent) for more detailed information.

-- Setup the `newrelic.ts` file in `/src`.
-Please refer to this [official integration guide](https://newrelic.com/blog/how-to-relic/new-relic-nestjs) for more information.
+Please follow the [official nest integration guide](https://newrelic.com/blog/how-to-relic/new-relic-nestjs) for more detailed information.

+- Setup [newrelic configuration](https://docs.newrelic.com/docs/apm/agents/nodejs-agent/installation-configuration/nodejs-agent-configuration) by editing your newrelic.ts config file or by setting an environment variable.

 ### Registering module
 Import `NewrelicModule` into the root `AppModule` and use the `register()` method to configure it.
 This method accepts an optional `NewrelicOptions`.